-It can help to improve breastmilk supply and we are aware of numerous scientific studies that show how this natural milk is recommended for babies.
+It can help to improve breastmilk supply.
+Many numerous scientific studies have shown how breast milk is best for babies

 Are There Any Side Effects of Consuming Bird Nest?

 No, there are no side effects.
-While there have been rare instances of people allergic to bird’s nests, scientific research shows that no other harmful side effects have ever been recorded.
+While there have been rare instances of people being allergic, scientific research shows that no other harmful side effects have been recorded.

-Bird’s nest is so rich in collagen and amino acids that it’s an essential nutrient for the renewal of your complexion.
+It is so abundant in amino acids that are useful for the renewal of our complexion.

-What’s the Difference Between Indonesian and Malaysian Bird’s Nest?
+What’s the Difference Between Indonesian and Malaysian Bird’s Nest, prices and quality?

 Indonesia has more caves and is a natural habitat suitable for the larger population of swiftlets.
 The swiftlets’ bird’s nests have greater nutritional value and are more premium.